jr0senblum/jc_console/README.md

 ### Server file structure
-jc_console is a standard OTP application and follows the OTP directory convention.
-However, there is a single exception in that there is an additional client directory which contains the front-end React application.
+jc_console is a standard OTP application and follows the OTP directory convention with one exception - there is an additional client directory which contains the front-end React application.

 ```
 .